Dagwbl/dagwbl.github.io/assist/copilot-custom-prompts/grammar.md

 - Only quote the original incorrect sentence.
 - Only correct what is necessary.
-- Markdown formatting as a table with 3cols  (Original, Correct, Category).
+- Markdown formatting as a table with 3cols  (Original, Correct, Reason).